-A randomized, parallel group, open label pharmacokinetics (PK) study of Cinryze was performed in patients with non-symptomatic hereditary angioedema (HAE).
-The patients received either a single dose of 1,000 Units or 1,000 Units followed by a second 1,000 Units 60 minutes later.
-The PK results for functional C1 inhibitor are presented the following table:
+A randomized, parallel group, open-label pharmacokinetics (PK) study of Cinryze was performed in subjects with non-symptomatic hereditary angioedema (HAE).
+The subjects received either a single dose of 1,000 U or 1,000 U followed by a second 1,000 U 60 minutes later.
+The PK results for functional C1 inhibitor are presented in the Table 5.

 |Tmax (hrs)||3.9 ± 7.3 (n = 12)||2.7 ± 1.9 (n = 13)|

 |AUC(0-t) (U hr/mL)||74.5 ± 30.3 (n = 12)||95.9 ± 19.6 (n = 13)|